Breaking the Ocean: Authentic Leadership for People of Color

 This institute is open to Black, brown, other racialized, Indigenous and trans/ gender non-conforming folks.
 We recognize and honor the complexity of intersectional identities.

-This institute builds on themes woven throughout Annahid’s memoir Breaking the Ocean: Race, Rebellion and Reconciliation
+This institute builds on themes woven throughout Annahid’s new book Breaking the Ocean: A Memoir of Race, Rebellion and Reconciliation

 Outcomes for this Deep Dive Institute will include:

 - Developing a sense of personal mastery: a deeper sense of your leadership style and story.

 - Practicing the skill of deep listening to self and others: what is the story behind the story?

 - An understanding of what triggers us and how to more effectively communicate our truths.